sovetova/splab2/README.md

 $ Enter your command: exit
 ```

-## PSHELL
+## 4. PSHELL
-Task D is an extension of **SHELL**.
+This problems extends the **SHELL** of the previous problem.
 Add a built-in command `showjobs` which will show pids of all background processes only if they are still running.
 Give `pshell.c` name to your program.
 ```
 $ gcc pshell.c -o pshell
 $ ./pshell